Octily

 Clear words reduce mental effort

+People shouldn't have to work to understand what you mean.
 Plain language, clear structure, and intentional tone make messages easier to absorb.
 Less decoding means more focus on the message itself.
+That's when communication starts working.

 Tone shapes trust

-A consistent, human tone helps people recognise where a message comes from and how to read it.
+How something is said matters as much as what is said.
+A consistent, human tone helps people recognize where a message comes from and how to read it.
 It builds familiarity over time and makes communication feel reliable rather than performative.

 Context drives action

-Content that explains why something matters, what’s changing, and how it connects to people’s work makes it easier to respond with confidence.
+Information alone rarely leads to action.
+Content that explains why something matters, what's changing, and how it connects to people's work makes it easier to respond with confidence.
+Understanding comes before movement.

 How does content support the employee journey?